theMHD-120/MicroLab-Spring2025/README.md

 **Test performed:**
 - Sending GET and POST requests to a desired server (ESP32 as a client)
-  - GET request: a GET request, in simple terms, is a way for you to grab data from a data source with the help of the internet
+  - GET request: A GET request in simple terms is a way to get data from a data source (server) over the internet
   - POST request: A POST request in HTTP is used to send data to a server typically to create or update a resource

 <br />